Qarj/WebImblaze-Selenium/README.md

 # WebInject-Selenium
-Selenium plugin for WebInject
+WebInject, the project found at [https://github.com/Qarj/WebInject](https://github.com/Qarj/WebInject), can also drive Selenium using the Chrome browser.

+You have the choice of using the Selenium Server (which I find to be more robust), or you can drive ChromeDriver directly (Java not required!).

 Selenium WebDriver using ChromeDriver
 -------------------------------------

-WebInject can also drive Chrome using using ChromeDriver.
-A bit of extra setup is needed.
+Download this project and copy `WebInjectSelenium.pm` from the plugins folder to the plugins folder of the WebInject project.

 ### Windows